-Melissa Riso Stretches Out In A Hammock Rocking A Lacy Black Bralette
+Melissa Riso Stretches Out In A Hammock While Rocking A Lacy Black Bralette

 "You are literally perfect," another follower chimed in.

-“Gorgeous,” a third fan remarked, including a rose emoji and flame emoji in the comment.
+"Gorgeous," a third person remarked, including a rose emoji and flame emoji in the comment.

-“Wish I was spending it with you there,” another follower commented, referring to the caption that Melissa paired with the breathtaking image.
+"Wish I was spending it with you there," a fourth follower commented, referring to the caption that Melissa paired with the breathtaking image.

-Yesterday, as The Inquisitr reported, Melissa kicked off the year with a bit of spice, sharing a shot in which she wore a black-and-red lingerie set with garter belt.
-The photo was captured in a modern bathroom, and Melissa had her back to the camera so that her peachy posterior was on display.
+Yesterday, as The Inquisitr reported, Melissa kicked off the new year with a bit of spice, sharing a shot in which she wore a black-and-red lingerie set with a garter belt.
+The photo was captured in a modern bathroom, and Melissa had her back to the camera, ensuring her peachy posterior was on display.